The product

 Drop the mechanical PDF in.
 Multi-page sets, addenda, and scanned drawings all handled.

-Pipe sizes, lengths, fixture counts, joints, slab coring — pulled the way an estimator would pull them.
+Pipe sizes, lengths, fixture counts, joints, slab coring, demolition scope, notes and specs — pulled the way an estimator would pull them, then QC-checked system by system.

 Branded PDF with your logo, address, HST line, line items, totals.
 Looks like you've had it formatted for years.